dailybruin/meow/readme.md

 Install psycopg2

-'easy_install psycopg2'
+`easy_install psycopg2`

-Create a virtualenv 'virtualenv meow' in a directory of your choosing.
+Create a virtualenv `virtualenv meow` in a directory of your choosing.
 Within the virtualenv, install all the python libraries listed in requirements.txt.

-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

+Sync the databases through django

+`python manage.py syncdb`
+`python manage.py migrate`

+Configure django to connect to your database.
+Within meow/settings.py, you may have to change the host, user, or password fields of the connection.

+If you are running meow on a local development VM, you may have to specify localhost for the host.
+In addition, you may have to configure postgres to accept connections from meow.
+For developmental purposes, you may edit pg_hba.conf to trust all connections from localhost/127.0.0.1.
+DO NOT DO THIS IN PRODUCTION.

 ## Settings
 Right now, meow requires the following settings defined in the settings model: